-The 17th century is the heart of what historians refer to as the Early Modern Period.
+The seventeenth century of our epoch is the heart of what historians refer to as the Early Modern Period.
 It was modern in the sense that new innovations, from the printing press to the compass, from the first joint-stock corporations to the latest sailing-ship designs, were ushering in a newly globalized perspective in the countries of Europe in particular.
 Yet it was indeed still early in the day for modernity, and the latest trends in life and thought still sat uneasily beside the stubborn relics of the Middle Ages.

 Nowhere is this more evident than in the “natural philosophy” of the day, the set of disciplines that would, slowly and painfully, evolve into modern science.
 Even as natural philosophers began to probe the world around them using methods of logic and controlled experimentation not that out of keeping with the science of today, many of them were still obsessed as well with humors and alchemy, astrology and numerology.
-The classic example of the conflicted Early Modern natural philosopher must always be Sir Isaac Newton, who was laying down the groundwork of modern calculus and physics at the same time that he searched unceasingly for a mystical “philosopher’s stone” that would transmute base metals into gold.
+The classic example of the conflicted Early Modern natural philosopher must always be Sir Isaac Newton, who was laying down the groundwork of modern calculus and physics at the same time that he searched unceasingly for a “philosopher’s stone” that would transmute base metals into gold.
 In the mind of Newton as in Early Modern society in general, there was no clear demarcation between physics and metaphysics.

 This conflation of the practical and the mystical in European thought was to a large degree courtesy of ancient Egypt.
-During or around the 1st century AD, a group of anonymous scholars had compiled a Greek translation of much older Egyptian writings, covering a huge range of subjects, from relatively grounded inquiries into natural phenomena to expansive religious and spiritual meditations.
-For unknown reasons, either the translators or the transcribers who followed them attributed it all to a single long-dead sage known as Hermes Trismegistus: “Hermes the Thrice-Great.”
-When the so-called “Hermetica” made its way to Europe from Constantinople along with many other ancient writings a millennium later, it was embraced wholeheartedly by European thinkers.
+During or around the first century AD, a group of anonymous scholars had compiled a Greek translation of some much older Egyptian writings, covering a huge range of subjects, from relatively grounded inquiries into natural phenomena to expansive religious and spiritual meditations.
+For unknown reasons, either the translators themselves or the transcribers who followed them attributed it all to a single long-dead sage known as Hermes Trismegistus: “Hermes the Thrice-Great.”
+When the so-called “Hermetica” made its way to Europe from Constantinople along with many other ancient writings more than a millennium later, it was embraced wholeheartedly by European thinkers.
 Hermes was often given the status of a prophet, and his writings were taken as the key to a theory of everything that would unite humanity’s understandings of the physical and spiritual realms.
 In 1543, for example, when Nicolaus Copernicus published his theory of heliocentrism, he mounted a preemptive defense against charges of apostasy by noting that the divine Hermes too had claimed that the earth actually orbited the sun, not the other way around.

 The Hermetica’s origins in ancient Egypt did much to fuel the growing European fascination with that long-dead culture, even as the other-worldly Pyramids of Giza became the embodiment of this most alluringly mysterious of all ancient civilizations.
 Much of the mystery was down to the fact that Egyptian culture was literally unreadable.
 While ancient Greece and Rome could be studied by reading the words of their own peoples, the hieroglyphs found on Egyptian monuments and artifacts remained a closed book.
-The closest scholars could come to the culture was to read what outsiders writing in languages they could understand, such as Herodotus, had written about Pharaonic Egypt while it still existed.
-Some of the more mystically-minded scholars believed that Egyptian hieroglyphs could never be understood, that they represented a form of mystical communion unavailable to the more spiritually debased age of the 17th century.

 The foremost early exemplar of the impact which Hermeticism had on the study of ancient Egypt is the career of the German Jesuit Athanasius Kircher, who is still sometimes called “the father of Egyptology.”
 Born in Würzburg in 1602, Kircher was driven to Rome by the chaos of the Thirty Years’ War.
 There he established a reputation as the foremost Catholic polymath of his time, with a special interest in Egyptian hieroglyphs, which he saw as a means of coming closer to the divine truths embedded in the Hermetica.
-“Hermes Trigmegistus,” he wrote, “first instituted the hieroglyphs, thus becoming the prince and parent of all Egyptian theology and philosophy, was the first and most ancient among the Egyptians, and rightly thought of divine things; and engraved his opinion for all eternity on lasting stones and huge rocks.”
+“Hermes Trismegistus,” he wrote, “first instituted the hieroglyphs, thus becoming the prince and parent of all Egyptian theology and philosophy, was the first and most ancient among the Egyptians, and rightly thought of divine things; and engraved his opinion for all eternity on lasting stones and huge rocks.”
 Kircher apparently never visited Egypt himself, but he had no shortage of research materials.
 Many ancient Egyptian obelisks and other artifacts with hieroglyphic inscriptions had been sent to Rome during the days of empire, and Kircher, who served as curator of the Collegio Romano where many of them had been collected, could study them all to his heart’s content.

 Kircher claimed, correctly, that Coptic, a still-living if dwindling language in the Egypt of his own time — it has since been almost entirely superseded by Arabic — was the immediate descendant of the language that had been spoken there during ancient times.
 Yet he failed to make the leap from there to the assumption, seemingly obvious to our sensibilities, that hieroglyphic writing was merely an earlier method of encoding the spoken language than the Coptic script he knew.
 He rather saw the older form of writing as something fundamentally different from everyday language, a higher medium of communication.

 He further claimed that he had deciphered said medium, publishing the details of his research in four thick volumes.
-Even at the time, his claims were greeted with considerable skepticism outside the Vatican, especially after some wag sent him an alleged ancient document to translate, full of random combinations of hieroglyphs, and he promptly produced a florid message in Latin.
+Even at the time, his claims were greeted with skepticism outside the Vatican, especially after some wag sent him an alleged ancient document to translate, full of random combinations of hieroglyphs, and he promptly produced a florid message in Latin.
 Later centuries would indeed show that Kircher had understood virtually nothing of Egyptian hieroglyphic writing.
 He translated the inscription on one obelisk as, “The protection of Osiris against the violence of Typho must be elicited according to the proper rites and ceremonies by sacrifices and by appeal to the tutelary Genii of the triple world, in order to ensure the enjoyment of the prosperity customarily given by the Nile against the violence of the enemy Typho.”
 Actually, it was just a list of names.

 But even as Athanasius Kircher was approaching the nascent discipline of Egyptology as an essentially metaphysical pursuit, others were applying more grounded techniques that smack of modern science.
 The earliest and perhaps most remarkable of these was an Englishman named John Greaves, who was seeking to understand ancient Egypt in an entirely different way at the same time that Kircher was communing with the spirit of Hermes the Thrice-Great.